etoromol/aws-multi-node/README.md

 to deploy an Amazon Linux 2 server to act as a [bastion-server](https://aws.amazon.com/quickstart/architecture/linux-bastion/), one CSR1000v running IOS XE 17.3.3 and our newest release, a Catalyst 8000v running IOS XE 17.4.1b.
-Besides you will have a pool of multiple instances of common interest that you can customize and deploy based on your needs.
+Besides you will have a pool of ec2 instances of common interest that you can customize and deploy based on your needs.

 ## Prerequisites